 The category management engagement helped the flexible packaging client identify significant savings potential—$10 million in the first three months because of full value chain analysis and $18 million recognized from improved category management.
 Additionally, on the supply chain side, savings ran between 2% – 11%, which helped the client switch to a pull inventory approach.

-To know more about our category management solutions
+Want to know more about our category management solutions.
+Get in touch with our experts now!

 Overview of the Industrial Packaging Industry